steven-rothwell/Crud/README.md

 # Quick Start

 Examples in the following documentation use the [User](/Crud.Api/Models/User.cs) and [Address](/Crud.Api/Models/Address.cs) models that come defaultly in this project.
 These are used soley for examples and may be removed.
+Do not remove [IExternalEntity](#iexternalentity) or ExternalEntity.

 This application uses a RESTful naming convention for the routes.
 In the examples below, replace `{typeName}` with the pluralized name of the model the action will be on.
 For example, when acting on [User](/Crud.Api/Models/User.cs), replace `{typeName}` with "users".